What is CMMS? (Definition, Meaning & How CMMS Works)

 Preventive Maintenance Scheduling

-One of the most valuable features of a CMMS is its ability to schedule and track routine maintenance tasks, depending on specific triggers, time periods, or asset usage.
+One of the most valuable features of a CMMS is its ability to schedule and track routine maintenance tasks depending on specific triggers, time periods, or asset usage.
 By implementing preventive maintenance plans, organizations can minimize downtime, extend the lifespan of assets, and reduce the likelihood of unexpected breakdowns.
-The preventative maintenance features also make it possible to organize and connect assets to multiple work orders within the platform.
+The preventive maintenance features also make it possible to organize and connect assets to multiple work orders within the platform.
 CMMS enables managers to review and prioritize work orders, receive alerts when they receive a new work order, and receive updates upon completion of scheduled preventive maintenance work orders.

 Asset Management

-Material and inventory management
+Material and Inventory Management

 A CMMS provides a centralized repository for keeping up with inventory across different storage areas to help you avoid delays caused by stockouts and make better-informed purchasing decisions.
 It helps reduce equipment downtime and improve maintenance efficiency through a dedicated module for managing spare parts and supplies, ensuring that the necessary items are readily available when they’re needed.
 Companies can use it to keep up with distributing, repairing, and reclaiming equipment as needed.
 In addition, organizations can manage their suppliers, track inventory costs, and automatically order new supplies through a CMMS.

-Reporting and analysis
+Reporting and Analysis

-Facility managers can use the computerized maintenance management system software to run reports based on unique KPIs.
+Facility managers use the computerized maintenance management system software to run reports based on unique KPIs.
 They can track and analyze information such as the downtime percentage, percentage of preventive maintenance, asset uptime, work orders completed on time for work order management, the total cost of ownership, labor costs, and spare parts usage.

 What are the Benefits of a CMMS?